RL-SPH: Learning to Achieve Feasible Solutions for Integer Linear Programs: Preliminaries

-Mixed-Integer Linear Programming (MILP) is a mathematical optimization problem that minimizes (or maximizes) a linear objective function while satisfying linear constraints and the integrality requirements for some decision variables \cite{bertsimas1997introduction}.
-The standard form of MILP is as follows:
+Integer linear programming\,(ILP) is an optimization problem that minimizes or maximizes a linear objective function, while satisfying linear constraints and integrality constraints on decision variables\,\cite{bertsimas1997introduction}.
+A standard form of an ILP instance can be formulated as follows:

-where $\mathbf{x} \in \mathbb{R}^n$ is a column vector of $n$ decision variables, $\mathbf{c} \in \mathbb{R}^n$ is a column vector of coefficients for the objective function, $\mathbf{A} \in \mathbb{R}^{m \times n}$ is the constraint coefficient matrix, $\mathbf{b} \in \mathbb{R}^m$ is a column vector of the right-hand side of the constraints, $I$ is the index set of integer decision variables, $l_i$/$u_i$ denotes the lower/upper bounds for each decision variable $x_i$.
-The goal of MILP is to find the optimal solution, and for a minimization problem, this corresponds to a feasible solution $\mathbf{x}$ that minimizes $obj = \mathbf{c}^T \mathbf{x}$.
-A feasible solution is defined as a solution $\mathbf{x}$ that satisfies all constraints (Eqs. \ref{eq:constraints}-\ref{eq:bound}).
-Integrality requirements (Eq. \ref{eq:int_requirement}) make the solution space of MILP discrete.
-As the number of integer variables increases, the possible combinations grow exponentially, increasing the difficulty of solving MILP within polynomial time.
-LP-relaxation refers to the technique of removing the integrality requirement in MILP, which transforms it into an LP problem solvable in polynomial time \cite{bertsimas1997introduction}.
-LP-relaxation is widely used in traditional algorithms, such as Branch-and-Bound \cite{branch-and-bound} and Feasible Pump \cite{fischetti2005feasiblepump}, to obtain an initial solution for MILP.
+where $\mathbf{x} \in \mathbb{R}^n$ is a column vector of $n$ decision variables, $\mathbf{c} \in \mathbb{R}^n$ is a column vector of the objective coefficients, $\mathbf{A} \in \mathbb{R}^{m \times n}$ is the constraint coefficient matrix, $\mathbf{b} \in \mathbb{R}^m$ is a column vector of the right-hand side of the constraints, and $l_i$/$u_i$ denote the lower/upper bounds for each decision variable $x_i$.
+A solution $\mathbf{x}$ is said to be \textit{feasible} if it satisfies all constraints\,(Eqs.\,\ref{eq:constraints}--\ref{eq:bound}).
+ILP aims to find a feasible solution that minimizes $obj = \mathbf{c}^\top \mathbf{x}$\,(Eq.\,\ref{eq:obj_func}) in the case of a minimization problem, which defines the optimal solution.
+Additional properties are provided in Appendix\,\ref{Properties of ILP}.